WHAT TO EXPECT

 ip a

-STEP FOUR: Review Firewall Exceptions for RHEL [Optional]
+STEP THREE: Review Firewall Exceptions for RHEL [Optional]

 The swXtchBridge installer script will automatically open the following ports: